vetty88/amthlete-app/client/README.md

 ### Command Line Interface

 When you run `npm test`, Jest will launch in the watch mode.
-Every time you save a file, it will re-run the tests, just like `npm start` recompiles the code.
+Every time you Complete a file, it will re-run the tests, just like `npm start` recompiles the code.

 The watcher includes an interactive command-line interface with the ability to run all tests, or focus on a search pattern.
 It is designed this way so that you can keep it open and enjoy fast re-runs.
 You can learn the commands from the “Watch Usage” note that the watcher prints after every run: